speaking & teaching

 • Promotion in the Film Industry: Tools, techniques and systems for marketing yourself and your film –

-(College of Arts & Media, University of Colorado Denver)
+(Department of Film & Television, University of Colorado Denver)

 • Information is Cheap, Meaning is Expensive: The Growing Need for Data Storytelling – (Denver Design Week)